HappyTetrahedron/pollbot/README.md

 token: "123456789:ThisIsYourTelegramBotSecretToken1234"
 db: "votes.db"
 ```
-The `db` entry is the path of the SQLite database in which debt information is stored.
+The `db` entry is the path of the SQLite database in which poll information is stored.
 Provide a file name, and a sqlite file will automatically be created.